My name is Mateusz Piaskiewicz, I’m running LEVEL-DESIGN.org and a consulting and implementation company called Centinela.

 I’m focusing my consulting work on three core pillars of Level Art & Design:

-I believe that there’s no gap between game and level design.
-A great level designer should be a great game designer and should understand how design works.
+I believe that a great level designer should also be a great game designer and should understand how design works.
+Not only video game design but design in general.

-These are some of the selected topics that I find really important in a daily design work:
+These are some of the selected topics that I find really important in daily art and design work:

 - Engagement – Understanding role of novelty, rewards, curiosity and uncertainty,

-- Motivation – Recognizing and designing for player behavior patterns, wants and needs,
+- Needs, Rewards and Motivation – Recognizing and designing for player behavior patterns, wants and needs, forming personas representing audience needs,

 - Progression – Building and sustaining player engagement over time, including goals schedule, gating and non-linear progression,